Another GOP senator breaks from Trump to defend Ukraine whistleblower

 Pushed about Trump asking a foreign country to investigate a political rival, Ernst said she's spoken out against corruption in Ukraine in the past and "corruption, no matter where it is should be ferreted out."
 As for allegations Trump shook down Ukraine by withholding aid, Ernst noted that the Senate Intelligence Committee is looking into the Ukraine allegations and she was "not jumping to any conclusion.
 We don't have the full story yet.
 But once we do we can make that determination."

-"Whistleblowers should be protected," Ernst replied before saying she was in agreement with her fellow Iowa senator Grassley, the head of the powerful Senate Finance Committee.
+"Whistleblowers should be protected," Ernst replied before saying she was in agreement with her fellow Iowa senator, Chuck Grassley, the head of the powerful Senate Finance Committee.

 The statement did not mention Trump, but came after the president and top allies including Ohio Rep. Jim Jordan and South Carolina Sen. Lindsey Graham said the person's identity should be revealed.